tcspariwesh/gatling-tests-ecommerce-demo/README.md

 This repository demonstrates how to use Gatling for load testing an eCommerce application, providing examples in two languages:

 - Java with Maven: Leverages the Gatling Maven Plugin for executing load tests.
-- Javascript with NPM: Utilizes Gatling JS for scripting and running load tests in Javascript.
-- TypeScript with NPM: Utilizes Gatling JS for scripting and running load tests in TypeScript.
 - Scala with SBT: Leverages the Gatling SBT Plugin for executing load tests.

 ## Project Structure

 - `/java`: Contains the Java project setup for load testing using Maven.
 See the Java README for details on setup and execution.
-- `/javascript`: Contains the Javascript project setup for load testing using Gatling JS.
-See the Javascript README for instructions on prerequisites and usage.
-- `/typescript`: Contains the TypeScript project setup for load testing using Gatling JS.
-See the TypeScript README for instructions on prerequisites and usage.
 - `/scala`: Contains the Scala project setup for load testing using SBT.
 See the Scala README for instructions on prerequisites and usage.
 - `/postman`: Contains the Postman project setup for load testing using `javascript` & `typescript`.
 See the Postman README for instructions on prerequisites and usage.